 Bush School Uncorked: On Artificial Intelligence with Elizabeth Cobbs

-In this episode of Bush School Uncorked, recorded in front of a live audience at Downtown Uncorked, podcast hosts Greg Gause and Justin Bullock chat with Dr. Elizabeth Cobbs about the rise of artificial intelligence, automation and its impact on the nature of work and the workplace itself.
+In this episode of Bush School Uncorked, recorded in front of a live audience at Downtown Uncorked, podcast hosts Dr. Gregory Gause and Dr. Justin Bullock chat with Dr. Elizabeth Cobbs about the rise of artificial intelligence, automation and its impact on the nature of work and the workplace itself.

 Bush School Uncorked: Violent Rebellion & International Politics with Reyko Huang

-In this episode of Bush School Uncorked, recorded at Downtown Uncorked, podcast hosts Greg Gause and Justin Bullock chat with Professor Reyko Huang, who is a long-time researcher of civil wars and political violence about the very nature of violent rebellion, rebel governance, and diplomacy.
+In this episode of Bush School Uncorked, recorded at Downtown Uncorked, podcast hosts Dr. Gregory Gause and Dr. Justin Bullock chat with Professor Reyko Huang, who is a long-time researcher of civil wars and political violence about the very nature of violent rebellion, rebel governance and diplomacy.

 Bush School Uncorked: Trade, Economics and Mosbacher Institute

-In this episode of Bush School Uncorked, recorded in front of a live audience at Downtown Uncorked, podcast hosts Greg Gause and Justin Bullock chat with Professor Raymond Robertson about US trade policy and it’s implications for US economy.
+In this episode of Bush School Uncorked, recorded in front of a live audience at Downtown Uncorked, podcast hosts Dr. Gregory Gause and Dr. Justin Bullock chat with Professor Raymond Robertson about U.S. trade policy and it’s implications for U.S. economy.
 Dr. Robertson also puts the spotlight on some of the major research projects at the Mosbacher Institute.